Here's an overview of the interdisciplinary projects I've worked on as Ph.D. student.

 TIny house in My Backyard (THIMBY)

 I co-founded the THIMBY project with a fellow ERG student in Fall 2014.
 We built a team, applied for funding, and proceeded to design and build a solar-powered, off-grid, energy and water efficient tiny house for the first-ever California Tiny House Competition, hosted by the Sacramento Municipal Utility District (SMUD).
 Read more about the project and several blog posts I've written about both building and living in the tiny house on the project website.
+There have been several news articles published about the project, including this California Alumni Magazine article.

 Fostering innovative and sustainable urban farming methods to meet food needs